thms0x/grap-coloring-is-np-hard/Template/main.typ

     line("g1", "g3")
     line("g2", "g3")
   }),
-  caption: [Assignment: $x_1 or x_2$]
+  caption: [Assignment: $x_1x_2$]
 )]

-We can see in figure @fig_notx1_notx2 that there is no valid 3-coloring for $overline(x_1) or overline(x_2)$.
+We can see in figure @fig_notx1_notx2 that there is no valid 3-coloring for the assignment $overline(x_1)overline(x_2)$.
 This is exactly the behaviour we want:
-The graph should not be colorable iff the input assignment is not valid, which is the case for $overline(x_1) or overline(x_2)$.
+The graph should not be colorable iff the input assignment does not satisfy the clause, which is the case for $x_1 = 0 and x_2 = 0$.

 === 3-literal clauses
 How can we extend the 2-Literal gadget in order to support 3 literals? \
 We want something like this: If our 2-literal gadget has a valid 3-coloring, the 3-literal gadget should also have a valid 3-coloring.
-If the 2-literal gadget is invalid, there is still a chance, that our third literal, that we are introducing now, is valid and therefor the entire graph should be valid again. \
+If the 2-literal gadget is invalid, there is still a chance, that our third literal, that we are introducing now, is satisfying the clause and therefor the entire graph should be valid again. \
 This is tricky.
 We cannot proceed with the same coloring that we used in the 2-literal graph because of the case in @fig_notx1_notx2. \
-Here is why: Assume we have a 3-literal assignment: ($overline(x_1) or overline(x_2) or x_3$).
-Until now, our 2-literal gadget only processed $overline(x_1) or overline(x_2)$ and fails with a valid 3-coloring.
+Here is why: Assume we have a 3-literal assignment: ($overline(x_1)overline(x_2)x_3$).
+Until now, our 2-literal gadget only processed $overline(x_1)overline(x_2)$ and fails with a valid 3-coloring.
 But what about $x_3$?
 This single literal can still make the entire clause true.
-We need to do two things while constructing the 3-literal gadget: Add the new literal $x_3$ to the 2-literal gadget and adapt the coloring strategy that we used for the 2-literal gadget. \
+We need to do two things while constructing the 3-literal gadget: Add the new literal $x_3$ to the 2-literal gadget and adapt the coloring strategy that we used for the 2-literal gadget.
-We follow the same approach as before: All input literals are to the very left of the graph and a single green vertex is on the very right. \
+We follow the same approach as before: All input literals are to the very left of the graph and a single green vertex is fixed by the color triangle on the very right. \

+\
+\
+\
+\

 #figure(
   canvas({